Hurricane Odile: Baja California Peninsula

 Five people were killed due to the hurricane on the peninsula, including a 62-year-old man who died in Santa Rosalia, who perished when trying to cross a river, a man who died of a heart attack in La Paz, and a South Korean mining executive whose car was swept away due to flooding.
 Overall, more than 11,000 people were evacuated from their homes due to flooding.
 At least 135 people were injured.
-Total damage from Odile amounted to MXN$16.6 billion (US$1.25 billion), with most of the damage coming from the infrastructural and agricultural sectors of the economy.
+Total damage in Baja California Sur amounted to Mex$24.1 billion (US$1.82 billion), and most of the damage came from the infrastructural and agricultural sectors.

 Northwestern Mexico

 After making its final landfall, the storm brought heavy rains to the northeastern part of the country.
 Odile brought rainfall totals of 4 to 8 in in Sonora and the eastern portion of Chihuahua in Mexico.
 The observed maximum rainfall total was about 9.17 in (233 mm) in Preca Cuauhtemoc, Sonora.
 Across Sonora, damage was minor and limited to fallen trees, roofs, and signs.
+Damage in Sonora was Mex$22.4 million (US$1.69 million).
 In Monterrey, four people perished.
 Three of the casualties occurred in a car that was attempting to cross a creek, where two children were also rendered missing.